Jterrettaz/weewx-windy/readme.txt

 windy - weewx extension that sends data to windy.com Copyright 2019-2020 Matthew Wall

-Distributed under the terms of the GNU Public License (GPLv3)
+Modified by Jacques Terrettaz to comply with Windy API v2 Distributed under the terms of the GNU Public License (GPLv3)

-You will need an API key from windy.com
+You will need your station id and station password from windy.com

   https://stations.windy.com/